Treatment for Swallowing Disorders in Federal Way, WA

 - Stent placement

 For questions regarding these procedures, or other concerns regarding the function of your esophagus, please contact Dr. Ryan Stern today to schedule an appointment.
-You may request a consultation by calling (253) 661-2520, or by submitting a request through our online form.
+You may request a consultation at our ENT office in Auburn or Federal Way by calling (253) 661-2520, or by submitting a request through our online form.